GoogleCloudPlatform/anthos-samples/.github/gh_actions.md

 - Runners are created in the `anthos-gke-samples-ci` project in GCP
 - The runner VMs should:
   - be at least n1-standard-4
-  - have atleast 50GB persistent disk
+  - have at least 50GB persistent disk
   - use the `Compute Engine default service account` with `Set access to each API` option;
     only change the permissions under **Compute Engine** to **Read Only**, leave the rest as is